-When the online gurus talk about search engine optimisation (SEO), they often talk in terms of optimising for Google search.
+When online gurus talk about search engine optimisation (SEO), they often talk in terms of “optimising for Google search”.
 However, there are many other search engines on the market – including the likes of Bing and Yahoo.
-So why focus on Google?
+So why is it important to focus on Google so much?

-Well it turns out that Google is the most important player to consider when optimising your site for search – simply because it’s the biggest and best in the search engine market.
+Well, it turns out that Google is the most important player to consider when optimising your website for search – simply because it’s the biggest and best in the search engine market.
 So let’s take a deeper look at why Google is so crucial to any business’s optimisation efforts.

 5 Reasons Why Google is the Most Important Search Engine for SEO